 Ocasek Natatorium.
-The \$6 million natatorium, completed in 1988, is a 70,000-square-foot structure that houses an Olympic-size swimming pool with adjacent spectator seating area, and locker rooms and showers.
-The center also houses eight racquet-ball courts as well as weight room facilities.
+The natatorium houses an Olympic-size swimming pool with adjacent spectator seating area, and locker rooms and showers.
+The center also houses eight racquetball courts as well as weight room facilities.
 The natatorium is named for former Ohio State Senator Oliver Ocasek.